jackhumbert/mod_settings/readme.md

 ## Configuration

 Configuration is done through redscript classes.
 [See one example here](https://github.com/jackhumbert/in_world_navigation/blob/main/src/redscript/in_world_navigation/InWorldNavigation.reds).
+Variable & class names are limited to 1024 characters.

 ## Requirements